For the dead do not remember you.

 “Naval intelligence was a desk job in Saigon.
-Very soft duty.”
+Very quiet duty.”

 “But you were in combat during the Tet Offensive.
 I’ve seen the decorations, Vince.”

 “That wasn’t combat, dear.
 Just a big street fight.
 And the Navy was giving out medals afterward to anyone who survived the assault.
-I don’t blame Ben for trying to stay out of that war.
+You should know that Mrs. Crocker’s lawyer – the one that referred her to our agency – was my commanding officer.
+Captain Porter.
+Now there was a hero.
+I owe him…big time.
+And I’m sure we both don’t blame Ben for trying to stay out of that war.
 No one should have gone.
 It was one very bad party.”

 What he didn’t have to say was that a man did not have to serve in Southeast Asia to have “a Nam experience.”
 Ben may have had his own in version in Honolulu, and he might still be paying the price.

-The next morning Vince is up with the sun.
+The next morning St. Michael is up with the sun.
 His apartment has eastern exposure, and is filled with light.
 Vestiges of fog remain close to the ground, but this promises to be a pleasant autumn day…what San Franciscans call their “real summer.”

 He takes the elevator down to the garage where he keeps his production factory cafe racer, the 900SS Ducati.
-This motorcycle is no “rice burner,” and he keeps it in mint condition by lovingly attending to its every need.
+This motorcycle is no “rice burner” – or risotto burner for that matter – and he keeps it in mint condition by lovingly attending to its every need.
 After wiping it down and letting the engine purr for a few minutes, he adjusts his goggles and pops in his ear plugs.
 Then he takes it down the steep winding driveway to Café Trieste for his first coffee.

 And there was fellowship, too.
 The Trieste Motorcycle Club was convening that morning, as members fueled themselves on dark roast coffee before heading east for the Vacaville Raceway.

 The place is filled with cops, too.
-He overhears them discussing the Golden Dragon massacre just a few blocks away in Chinatown.
+He overhears them discussing the Golden Dragon massacre, which took a few blocks away in Chinatown.
 The attack happened just last month, and left five people dead and 11 others injured…none of whom were members of the rival Wah Ching gang.

 “The Hop Sing Tong members were also hanging out when the gun play started,” said one cop to another.
 “You just don’t expect something like to happen at 2 a.m. on a Sunday morning.”

-“The Columbus Day Parade are going to keep you guys busy,” Vince says.
+“The Columbus Day Parade are going to keep you guys busy,” St. Michael says.
 “But I understand Chinatown is going be pretty quiet for a while.”

-Quiet was something Vince could use, too.
+Quiet was something St. Michael could use, too.
 There was talk of introducing Fleet Week in the City as an annual event.
 That would mean the incessant roar of fighter jet planes in the skies above San Francisco as the Blue Angels demonstrated their prowess and acrobatic exercises.

-He overheard a discussion at one of the tables about Mavericks’ “breaking big” that day, and considered for a moment a drive down the coastal highway.
-The tourists would be out en masse at Half Moon Bay, however, and he thought better of it.
+He overheard a discussion at one of the tables about Ocean Beach “breaking big” that day, and considered for a moment a drive down the coastal highway.
+The tourists would be out en masse headed for Half Moon Bay, however, and he thought better of it.
 Instead, he’d motor over the Fort Point and check out what the locals were doing with the swell.
-Fortified with a double espresso, he fired up his bike and was off.
+Cranked with a double espresso, he fired up his bike and was off.